jthibault03/hearby/README.md

 ✨ **Core Features:**
 - 🎧 **Spotify Integration**: Connect your Spotify account to share what you're listening to
 - 📍 **Location-Based Discovery**: See nearby listeners on an interactive map
-- 🗺️ **OpenStreetMap Style View**: Beautiful map interface showing your current location and city
+- 🗺️ **OpenStreetMap Style View**: Shows a map interface with your current location and city
 - 🎵 **Real-Time Music Sharing**: Display current playing tracks from Spotify
 - 👥 **Nearby Listeners**: Discover what music fans around you are listening to
 - 📱 **Mobile-First Design**: Optimized for mobile devices with responsive, touch-friendly UI